Peter Isaacs

-Peter Isaacs (born 18 August 1968 in Kingston, Jamaica) is a former Jamaican soccer forward.
+Peter Isaacs (born 18 August 1968) is a former Jamaican soccer forward.

 Youth

 Isaacs grew up in Kingston and attended Wolmer's School, where he was spotted by scouts from Howard University who recruited him to play at the university.
 He attended Howard from 1986 to 1989, playing on the men's soccer team.
 In 1988, Howard went to the NCAA championship game only to fall to Indiana.
 In 1989, Isaacs capped his collegiate career by being named a first team All American and a finalist for the Hermann Trophy.

 Professional

 On 26 July 1990, the Dallas Sidekicks drafted Isaacs in the first round (seventh overall) of the Major Indoor Soccer League draft.
 However, a month earlier, on 26 June 1990, the San Francisco Bay Blackhawks of the American Professional Soccer League (APSL) had signed Isaacs to a two-year contract.
 He remained with the team through the 1993 season, after which the team folded.
 He then moved to Mexican Second Division club Irapuato for the 1993–1994 season.
 In 1994, he was back in the U.S. playing with the Fort Lauderdale Strikers of APSL.
 However, the Strikers folded at the end of the season.
 In 1995, he played for the Tampa Bay Cyclones in the USISL.
 On 6 April 1995, Major League Soccer signed Isaacs and in January 1996, the Kansas City Wiz selected him in the second round (sixteenth overall) of the 1996 MLS Inaugural Player Draft.
 However, Isaacs never played for the Wiz.
 In 1998, he spent one season with the Miami Breakers.